 However, these addresses are not of much use to the programmer, who would rather know the names of the lock and function declarations so that they can be located in the program source files.
-The conversion of names to addresses is determined by the compiler and loader, and can be captured in a file using the gennames or gensyms command.
-The gennames or gensyms command also captures the contents of the /usr/include/sys/lockname.h file, which declares classes of kernel locks.
+The conversion of names to addresses is determined by the compiler and loader, and can be captured in a file using the gensyms command.
+The gensyms command also captures the contents of the /usr/include/sys/ lockname.h file, which declares classes of kernel locks.

-This gennames or gensyms output file is passed to the splat command with the -n flag.
+The gensyms output file is passed to the splat command with the -n flag.
 When splat reports on a kernel lock, it provides the best identification that it can.